Details About CAHSEE In California

 - For all students who need to repeat parts or whole of the test, the trend is to provide ample time between each testing administration; so that the score reports are made available well ahead of the second test and the students get time to work on the required aspects.

-- In addition to high school students, adults may take up CAHSEE test during any of the administrations of the test throughout the schedule, provided they meet other criteria for testing.
+- In addition to high school students, adults may take up the test during any of the administrations of the test throughout the schedule, provided they meet other criteria for testing.

-Given below is the schedule for California CAHSEE for the academic year 2012-2013.
+Given below is the test schedule for the academic year 2012-2013.
 You may note that each single test is conducted over two days, day one for ELA part and day two for the Mathematics part.
 While the test parts are conducted on consecutive days for weekday administrations, there is a gap of seven days between both the parts, for the Saturday administrations:

 |California CAHSEE Test Schedule for 2012-2013|